Troubleshooting External Monitor Issues on Your Alienware Laptop

 1. Potential GPU Damage: It’s possible that your GPU has been affected by the laptop’s significant physical damage.
 While it might run on generic Intel drivers, it could struggle when required to operate as a dedicated NVIDIA GPU.
 This could cause the external monitor to go black upon driver installation.

 2. Driver/Connection Issues: NVIDIA drivers often perform checks for connected displays during initialization.
-If the Software cannot detect the primary laptop screen, it may default to a state that disables the external monitor.
+If the software cannot detect the primary laptop screen, it may default to a state that disables the external monitor.
 This behavior could explain why the external display appears to work fine prior to driver installation but fails during normal booting.

 Troubleshooting Steps